Ada-Developers-Academy/core-unit-2/requests-and-responses/sending-requests-from-postman.md

 <!-- Question 1 -->
 <!-- prettier-ignore-start -->
 ### !challenge
-* type: checkbox
+* type: tasklist
 * id: 5UN8Fu
 * title: Sending Requests from Postman
 ##### !question

 Recreate this request and response in Postman.
-Check off all the steps that you are able to recreate.
+Check off each step as you progress.

 ##### !end-question
 ##### !options